cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 - Install the latest stable version of Cairo
 - Write and run a “Hello, world!” program using `cairo-run` directly
 - Create and run a new project using the conventions of Scarb
+- Perform test executions using the command `scarb test`

 This is a great time to build a more substantial program to get used to reading and writing Cairo code.